 - Obtaining a scholarship does not have to cost you money, should not require you to attend a seminar, and can never be guaranteed.

 When looking for scholarships via the Internet, remember to watch out for financial aid scams.
 Some organizations imitate different types of college providers, using government- or professional-sounding names.
 These scams usually ask you for money, or ask you to attend seminars to learn more about their programs.
 Others tell you you’re guaranteed to win their scholarships, or claim an outrageous success rate, such as “everyone wins.”
 This claim could be due to the fact that they can find you financial aid in the form of loans.

 Learn more about financial aid scams at The Federal Trade Commission's Scholarship Scam Web Site.

 We also have a list of over 100 scholarship resources that exist outside of NLU.
-You can access that list by clicking here.
+Download a list of scholarship resources.